crueber/crueber/README.md

 ---

-### 🌱 Fun facts: 🎸🎲🐍
+### 🎸🎲🐍 Fun facts:

 - Advocate for privacy-friendly and decentralized systems—believing in an open, user-empowered web.
-- Started professional programming in Java, spending nearly a decade in the ecosystem.
-- Applications I’ve built are green field projects for the network and web.
+- Long term board member and lay enthusiast person of the Minnesota Herpetological Society.
 - Always looking for new challenges and ways to grow—- or just a good jam session or game night.
-- Long term board member and lay enthusiast person of the Minnesota Herpetological Society.

 ---